Back to All Events

 • Mystery to Me Bookstore 1863 Monroe Street Madison, WI 53711 United States (map)

-Dale M. Kushner will be joining author and writing teacher Tamara Dean on May 7 at Mystery to Me in Madison, WI for a live, in-person discussion and book signing of Dale’s new book, Wild Freedom: The Princess Who Found Her Name — On Fairy Tales, Imagination, and the Creative Mind.
+Join Dale M. Kushner and author and writing teacher Tamara Dean at 6:00 PM CDT on May 7 at Mystery to Me in Madison, WI for a live, in-person discussion and book signing of Dale’s new book, Wild Freedom: The Princess Who Found Her Name — On Fairy Tales, Imagination, and the Creative Mind.
 The event is free.

 For those who are not able to attend in person, the event will be livestreamed.